qmk/qmk_firmware/docs/en/docs/ref_functions.md

 ```

+!!! tip
-?> There are a large number of predefined songs in [quantum/audio/song_list.h](https://github.com/qmk/qmk_firmware/blob/master/quantum/audio/song_list.h) that you can use.
+    There are a large number of predefined songs in [quantum/audio/song_list.h](https://github.com/qmk/qmk_firmware/blob/master/quantum/audio/song_list.h) that you can use.

 ## Resetting the keyboard